This article may contain compensated links. See our full disclosure here

 Go shopping in the old town

-There is also a local market that runs all year round at Monday Piano di Sorrento on Mondays and in Sorrento on Tuesdays where you can pick up beautifully made linen items.
+There is also a local market that runs all year round at Piano di Sorrento on Mondays and in Sorrento on Tuesdays where you can pick up household and linen items.

 Relax by the water

 Sorrento is not known for wide sandy beaches as the Sorrentine coastline is rocky.
 But you can enjoy swimming in the beautiful Bay of Naples waters and lounging in the sun at one of the popular beach clubs or bathing platforms.
-A short walk from the old town and Piazza Tasso you’ll find beach clubs at Marina Piccolo.
-Here you can rent a beach chair with umbrella from around €12.
+A short walk from the old town and Piazza Tasso you’ll find beach clubs at Marina Piccola.
+Here you can rent a beach chair starting from around €12.
+The umbrella will cost extra.

 We like the natural pool and seafood dishes at Bagni Salvatore but you can’t go past historic Marameo Beach with its retro changing boxes and elegant pier bar and restaurant.
 Skip the food here though and have a cocktail instead.